SAEL-SWFSC/PAM-SI-Mtg-March2024/README.md

 This directory contains:

 \[*add link to folder on github for each of these tabs, this is a preliminary organization- may modify as report evolves.
 Also, in trying to clean out some of the unnecessary template info, I have created a 'delete' folder in many places.
 These will contain items I hope to delete from each folder.
-Just in case they create problems with the rendered output– I'll keep them there for now.
+Just in case they create problems with the rendered output-- I'll keep them there for now.
 Once we know we can render our project well, then we can delete the delete folders!*\]

 -   README.md: Read me Instructions for the front page of the Repository.